limick/sendinblue-api-client/README.md

 * the _addFoo_ operation can set it's body param of _FooModel_ via `setBodyParam`
 * the _addFoo_ operation can set 2 different optional parameters via `applyOptionalParam`

-If the swagger spec doesn't declare it can accept or produce a certain MIME type for a given Operation, you should either add a Produces or Consumes instance for the desired MIME types (assuming the server supports it), use `dispatchLbsUnsafe` or modify the swagger spec and run the generator again.
+If the OpenAPI spec doesn't declare it can accept or produce a certain MIME type for a given Operation, you should either add a Produces or Consumes instance for the desired MIME types (assuming the server supports it), use `dispatchLbsUnsafe` or modify the OpenAPI spec and run the generator again.

 New MIME type instances can be added via MimeType/MimeRender/MimeUnrender